-The Kura Gallery will stay open late on Thursday, 12 October for Late Night Art
+The Kura Gallery will stay open for late night korero about the works with the Curator on Thursday, 10 October for Late Night Art

 Flat fee of $7 per day on weekends at Fanshawe Street carpark.
 Find out more.